top of page

 • EMDR therapy in Scarsdale

-• Virtual therapy in NY, NJ, CT, and FL
+• Virtual therapy in NY, NJ, CO, CT, and FL

 Our work focuses on helping children and families understand the “why” behind behaviors and build real, lasting emotional skills.